xyperine/Icons-Creator/README.md

 ## Features :star2:

-- Make icons out of any amount of 3D objects in just one button click.
+- Make icons of any amount of 3D objects in just one button click.
 - Set custom background
 - Adjust object scale
 - Set icon size in pixels